danielo515/codemods/Readme.md

     onClick: () => console.log('clicked')
 }]
 ```
 #### Arguments
 It accepts:
 - `--name=component_name` where component name is the  component you want to translate to objects

+### add-react-property

+Adds a new react property if it does not exist previously.
+Useful if you want to deprecate default values, so you can add the default value to all existing invocdations.